-Name Status Indication (Power) Off Power is off.
-(Power) On Power is on.
-On The Router is initializing or maybe has a system error. 🖏 (System) Flashing The Router is working properly.
-Off The Router has a system error.
-S (Wirologg Off The wireless function is disabled. ିିଟ୍ଟ (Wireless 2.4GHz) Flashing The wireless function is enabled.
-The Router is working on 2.4GHz radio band.
-(Mirolooo Off The wireless function is disabled. 會 (Wireless 5GHz) Flashing The wireless function is enabled.
-The Router is working on 5GHz radio band.
-Off There is no device linked to the corresponding port. ☑ (Ethernet)☑ (Internet) On There is a device linked to the corresponding port but there is no activity.
-Flashing There is an active device linked to the corresponding port.
+Name Status Indication Off Power is off.
+U (Power) On Power is on.
+Flash The device is initializing or upgrading.
+Off The Wireless function is disabled. 🕿 (WLAN) On The Wireless function is working properly.
+Off No device are connected to the corresponding port.
+L (LAN4-1) On A device is connected to the corresponding port.
+Off The WAN port is not connected. Ø (Internet) Orange The WAN port is connected, but there is no Internet connection.
+Green The router is connected to the Internet.
+Off No storage device or printer is plugged into the USB port. let (USB) On A storage device or printer has connected to the USB port.
 Slow Flash A wireless device is connecting to the network by WPS function.
-This process will last in the first 2 minutes. \$î (WPS) On A wireless device has been successfully added to the network by WPS function.
-Quick Flash A wireless device failed to be added to the network by WPS function. ฟั ย ( SD) Off No storage device or printer is plugged into the USB port. ₩ (USB) On A storage device or printer has connected to the USB port.
+This process will last in the first 2 minutes.
+On A wireless device has been successfully added to the network by WPS function.
+Quick Flash A wireless device failed to be added to the network by WPS function.